-The future proof will require the municipality to develop actionable plans and develop systems which are unlikely to become obsoleteor fail in the future.
-The issues raised and faced by the municipality, the development opportunities, the municipal plans, cadatre, to address opportunities and constraints, the institutional development programmes, the economic opportunities, spatial plans and five-year service delivery programmes.
+The Executive Summary indicates the issues raised and faced by the municipality, the development opportunities, the municipal plans to address opportunities and constraints, the institutional development programmes, the economic opportunities, spatial plans and five-year service delivery programmes.

 The leadership of the Moses Kotane Municipality took far-reaching strategic decisions to transform local government within its jurisdiction and build on its core strengths as a caring, responsible and dynamic administration.
 This will lead to the adoption of a long-term strategy with aspirational goals and clear deliverables which will serve as a charter for the future trajectory of the Moses Kotane Municipality.